BencsikMD/CS410CourseProject/README.md

 The video presentation explains how to install and use the libraries included in the project.
 If you do not have the ability to perform these operations, [here is a link](https://colab.research.google.com/drive/1NsvL0vMhW-IumluK2sKA9A0taZoewGD4?usp=share_link) for a public Colab demo of the RNN model.
 It does not include the many datasets discussed in the video presentation, but does allow the RNN model to be demonstrated.
 Select `Runtime`, then `Run all`.

+Please download the video.
+Playing directly from Google Drive reduces the quality, but when downloaded it plays fine.

 [Video Presentation Link](https://drive.google.com/file/d/1s1JghaXXxCa3Itg97BQNOT3ILO6--6XW/view?usp=share_link)

 ## Group Info